Current Deakin Students

 Deakin splits the academic year into three terms, known as trimesters.
 Most students usually undertake two trimesters each year (March-June, July-November).

-All Applicants seeking admission to the Bachelor of Design (Digital Technologies) will be required to complete a portfolio of work presented to a satisfactory standard.
+All Applicants seeking admission to the Bachelor of Design (Visual Communication) will be required to complete a portfolio of work presented to a satisfactory standard.

 IELTS / English language requirements